kuldeepsharma110/Telecom-Churn-Analysis/README.md

 ## Data Overview
 The dataset given is a dataset of service used by customer and they churned or not.
 There are different types of data/variables in this given dataset.In the dataset there are 4 type of data type integer, float, object, boolean.

-The telecom dataset contain 3333 rows and 20 coloumns
+The telecom dataset contain 3333 rows and 20 columns

-Dataset has 20 columns which are the services and churn .
+Dataset has 20 columns which are the services and churn.
 Let's look at each column -

 'State', 'Account length', 'Area code', 'International plan',
        'Voice mail plan', 'Number vmail messages', 'Total day minutes',